Chris Ramos: Career

 On 31 August 2018, Ramos joined Sevilla Atlético on a season-long loan.
 On 2 September of the following year, he moved to fellow third division side CD Badajoz also in a temporary deal.

 On 2 October 2020, Ramos agreed to a one-year loan deal with Segunda División side CD Lugo.
-He scored his first professional goal on 21 October, netting his team's third in a 3–0 home win over Girona FC.
+He scored his first professional goal on 21 October, netting his team's third in a 3–0 home win over Girona.

-On 17 August 2021, Ramos signed a permanent three-year contract with the Galicians.
-On 31 January 2023, he signed a five-and-a-half-year contract to rejoin his hometown club Cádiz CF, now being assigned to the first team in the top tier.
+On 17 August 2021, Ramos signed a permanent three-year contract with Lugo.
+On 31 January 2023, he signed a five-and-a-half-year contract to rejoin his hometown club Cádiz, now being assigned to the first team in the top tier.

+Ramos scored his first goal in the top tier on 9 April 2023, netting his team's second in a 2–0 away win over Real Betis.
+In the 2023–24 season, he became the player with most aerial duels won in La Liga in 174 occasions.

+On 15 August 2025, Ramos moved abroad for the first time in his career, after agreeing to a one-year loan deal with Campeonato Brasileiro Série A side Botafogo FR, with a buyout clause.

+On August 24, he made his debut for Botafogo and scored two goals in a 3-1 comeback victory over Juventude in Caxias do Sul.

+Two days after his debut on the field, Chris Ramos was officially presented at Botafogo, at the Nilton Santos Stadium.

+Personal life

+Born in Spain, Ramos is of African-American descent through his father, a former expatriate basketball player.
+He was raised by his grandfather, who died in October 2023.